Vicki Hall

-Vicki Hall (born October 3, 1969) is an assistant coach with the Indiana Fever since 2021.
+Vicki Anne Hall (born October 3, 1969) is an assistant coach with the Indiana Fever since 2021.
 Before joining the WNBA team, Hall served as the head coach of the Indiana State Sycamores women's basketball team from 2018 to 2021.
-As a basketball player, Hall was the 1988 Naismith Prep Player of the Year and Gatorade High School Basketball Player of the Year after accumulating 1,755 points with Brebeuf High School.
+As a basketball player, Hall accumulated 1,755 points with Brebeuf High School.
+She was the 1988 Naismith Prep Player of the Year and Gatorade High School Basketball Player of the Year.
 With the Texas Longhorns women's basketball team from 1988 to 1993, Hall reached the final eight of the NCAA Division I women's basketball tournament between 1989 and 1990 and had 1,831 career points.
 Apart from college basketball, Hall won gold at the 1990 FIBA World Championship for Women and the 1990 Goodwill Games with the American women basketball team.

 For her professional basketball career in the United States, Hall played in the American Basketball League during the late 1990s before joining the Women's National Basketball Association in 2000.
 With the Cleveland Rockers, Indiana Fever and the Los Angeles Sparks, Hall played in a combined total of 61 games up to 2002 and had 255 points.
 For her international career, Hall had 1,958 points for several Italian teams in the Lega Basket Femminile during the 2000s.
-In between her stints with Italy, Hall had 155 points in the 2006–07 EuroLeague Women for France.
-Other countries that Hall played basketball in include Greece, Israel and Turkey.
-Hall was inducted into the Indiana Basketball Hall of Fame in 2013.
+In between her stints in Italy, Hall had 155 points in the 2006–07 EuroLeague Women in France.
+Other countries where Hall played basketball included Greece, Israel and Turkey.
+Hall was inducted into the Indiana Basketball Hall of Fame in 2013 and the Indiana Sports Hall of Fame during 2023.

 Early life and education

 On October 3, 1969, Hall was born in Indianapolis, Indiana.
 During her childhood, Hall began playing basketball by herself as a toddler.
 In elementary school, Hall was on a basketball team while participating in athletics and softball.
 As a teenager, Hall played at the 1984 AAU Junior Olympic Games in the girls basketball event.
+In later editions, she won the 16U event with Love's Carpet during 1986 and the 18U event with the Indiana Hoosierettes during 1988.

-At Brebeuf High School during the 1980s, Hall accumulated 1,755 points and 907 rebounds during her 87 games.
-In 1988, Hall was named Indiana Miss Basketball.
-That year, she was also the recipient of the Naismith Prep Player of the Year Award and Gatorade High School Basketball Player of the Year Award.
-During this time period, Hall won silver at the 1986 U.S. Olympic Festival and gold at the 1987 William Jones Cup.
+At Brebeuf High School from 1984 to 1988, Hall accumulated 925 rebounds and 1725 points.
+With the team, Hall competed in the 1988 Warren Central regional final held by the IHSAA.
+On the American women's team, Hall won silver at the 1986 U.S. Olympic Festival and gold at the 1987 William Jones Cup.
 In 1988, she won another gold medal at the FIBA Americas Under-18 Championship for Women.
+That year, she participated at the Olympic trials and did not receive a spot on the American team.

+During 1986, Hall was an Associated Press All-State player.
+She continued to be an All-State player during 1987 and 1988.
+Hall was named an All-American by Parade in 1986 and 1987.
+In 1988, she was their Player of the Year.
+That year, Hall was a Converse All-American.